 General.
 HUM trained its militants in Afghanistan and Pakistan.

 Hizballah (Party of God)

 The terrorist group was also called Party of God, Islamic Jihad and Islamic Jihad for the

-orientation, the terrorist group has been a strong ally in helping Syria advance its
+since 1992.
+The terrorist group has been a strong ally in helping Syria advance its

 political objectives in the region.

 Hizballah and HAMAS signed an agreement to increase joint efforts to perpetrate attacks

 against Israel.
 In late 2004, Hizballahs al-Manar television station, Al-Manar was

 placed on the Terrorist Exclusion List (TEL) in the United States.